 Courses that aren’t eligible include teaching qualifications such as PGCEs and PGDEs, which are covered by undergraduate funding.
 The same applies to integrated master's degrees, where these are combined with an undergraduate course.
 Master of Architecture (MArch) may be an exception if you study part-time.
 The loan isn’t eligible for doctoral courses (PhD).
 If you're unsure whether your course falls into this category, check with the provider.

 For an intercalated degree, where you take a break from your undergraduate studies to complete a separate but related course, a postgraduate tuition fee loan may affect your eligibility for subsequent undergraduate funding, other than for a Medicine, Dentistry, Veterinary Science or Architecture degree.

 The course can be studied by attendance or by distance learning, and must be completed in three academic years or less, whether it’s full-time or part-time.

-If you’ve already been living in Northern Ireland for three years, you can apply as a student from Northern Ireland and study elsewhere in the UK.
-Post-Brexit, Northern Ireland has confirmed that EU students starting a degree in 2020–21 will remain eligible for the duration of their course.
-No decision has been announced for autumn 2021, however in England the UK Government has declared that EU students will no longer be eligible for home fee status or financial support unless they're registered under the UK's EU Settlement Scheme or are an Irish national.
+After Brexit, Northern Ireland has confirmed that EU students starting a degree in 2020–21 will remain eligible for the duration of their course.
+From autumn 2021, the UK Government has declared that EU students won't be eligible for home fee status or financial support unless they're registered under the UK's EU Settlement Scheme or are an Irish national.

-Those from outside the EU are unlikely to be eligible for a postgraduate tuition fee loan from Northern Ireland unless you have the right to permanently reside in the UK (e.g. having refugee status).
+International students are unlikely to be eligible for a postgraduate tuition fee loan from Northern Ireland unless they have the right to permanently reside in the UK (e.g. having refugee status).